khulnasoft-lab/gopkg/README.md

 Initialize a new workspace.
 Among other things, this creates a `gopkg.yaml` file while attempting to guess the packages and versions to put in it.
 For example, if your project is using Godep it will use the versions specified there.
-Glide is smart enough to scan your codebase and detect the imports being used whether they are specified with another package manager or not.
+Gopkg is smart enough to scan your codebase and detect the imports being used whether they are specified with another package manager or not.